Criminal Lawyer Orange County | Orange County, CA

 Search and seizure issues also regularly come up in criminal cases, particularly those related to alleged drug and criminal offenses.
 Under the Fourth Amendment of the U.S. Constitution, in order to stop you on the street and pat you down, pull over your car and look inside or kick down your door and rifle through the things in your house, police officers must have a certain amount of tangible suspicion (“probable cause,” or in some limited circumstances, “reasonable suspicion”) to support such moves.
 If they can’t prove that such suspicion existed before they executed the search, the Constitution requires that any evidence gained must later be thrown out and cannot be considered by the judge or jury.

-If you or a loved one is facing a criminal charge, you need an aggressive criminal lawyer Orange County on your side.
+If you or a loved one is facing a criminal charge, you need an aggressive criminal lawyer Orange County California on your side.
 With offices in Costa Mesa, we serve clients throughout Southern California, including in Orange County, Los Angeles County, San Bernardino County, Riverside County, and San Diego County.
 Call (855) 505-5588 or contact us online for a free consultation.